junha1/junhasl/README.md

 tuple<int, vector<int>, float, string> q;
 ysl::from(r, q);
 ```
 The struct ``yobject`` contains a member variable ``bytes x;``.
-It's byte array.
-You can save it in file, send via network, compress, or whatever.
+It's a byte array.
+You can save it in a file, send via network, compress, or whatever.

 ## Conversion
-If you load(or read) the serialized data, you have some degree of freedom to alter the type and make it to automatically adapt.
+If you load(or read) a serialized data, you have some degree of freedom to alter the type and let it automatically adapt.
 There are some rules:

 ### Primitive types